-- Detroit Waldorf School, in Detroit’s Indian Village neighborhood: Maggie Crawford, childhood educator, and Charis Calendar-Suemnick, outreach director, both offered insights.
+- Detroit Waldorf School, in Detroit’s Indian Village neighborhood: Maggie Crawford, the school’s former childhood educator who now works at Rudolph Steiner School in Ann Arbor, and Charis Calendar-Suemnick, outreach director, both offered insights.
 Their pre-K-8 school delivers a Waldorf philosophy focused on kids’ curiosity and love of learning.

 - Children of the Rising Sun, in Detroit’s Brightmoor neighborhood: Zina Davis, executive director helms this small, full-time “holistic and cultural educational program” for kids 12 months-4 years – and has a 3-year-old daughter herself.